“Courage is not the absence offear, but the capacity to act despite our fears.”

 Don’t isolate yourself

 Most of the people I know (me included) under large amounts of stress and fear tend to isolate hoping that some time alone will help them calm down but usually it’s quite opposite.
 Because solitude in a difficult moment can only increase anxiety, fear, worry, and tension.
-Not to mention about an unrestrained negative self-talk which can easily lead to a little paranoid.
+Not to mention about unrestrained negative self-talk which can easily lead to a little paranoid.
 So as you can see there is absolutely nothing good with isolating yourself from others when you’re having a hard time.
 Besides staying in contact with others helps us stay reasonable, realistic and less confused.

 5. Use positive self-talk

 Negative self-talk only increases anxiety and makes you feel even worse.
 When you feel triggered try to notice your self-talk.
 What are you telling yourself?
 Are you kind to yourself?
 What are the exact words your inner voice tells you?
 Write it down.
 Challenge yourself.
 Try to change negative self-talk with a positive affirmation.
 Talk yourself up!
 Don’t feel ashamed.
 Tell yourself good things about you.
-Trust me, there are
+Trust me, there are plenty of good qualities you have.
+You just need to use them and talk yourself up!

 6. Distract Yourself